-- Autonomous Systems the autonomous systems that sent or received the most traffic. - Countries the countries that sent or received the most traffic. - TCP Ports the most-used TCP ports. - UDP Ports the most-used UDP ports. - IP Protocols the most-used IP protocols. - IP Versions the most-used IP versions: IPv4 or IPv6.
+- Autonomous Systems the autonomous systems that sent or received the most traffic. - Countries the countries that sent or received the most traffic. - TCP Ports the most-used TCP ports. - UDP Ports the most-used UDP ports. - IP Protocols the most-used IP protocols. - IP Versions the most-used IP versions: IPv4 or IPv6. - Decoder Selects the decoder that analyzes the traffic you are interested in. - Direction The direction of the traffic (Inbound or Outbound). - Group Sensors If unchecked, each Sensor generates a different top.
+If checked, a single top includes the tops of all the selected Sensors. - DNS Check this if you need reverse DNS resolution for IP addresses.
+In some cases, this slows the top generation.

-Decoder

-Selects the decoder that analyzes the traffic you are interested in.

-Direction

-The direction of the traffic (Inbound or Outbound).

-Group Sensors

-If unchecked, each Sensor generates a different top.
-If checked, a single top includes the tops of all the selected Sensors.